ColoredCow/ok-likes/README.rst

 django-ok-likes-latest
 ==============================

-``django-ok-likes`` is a liking app for Django, which allows users "like" and "unlike" any model instance.
+``django-ok-likes-latest`` is a liking app for Django, which allows users "like" and "unlike" any model instance.
 All functionality provides through `django-rest-framework`_ API views.
 Template tags and jinja's global functions provide the ability to see who liked an object, which objects were liked by current user and count of likes for a given object.
 And is compatible with Djnago 5.0

 Installation
 ============